 The UVES fiber 37 on plate 2 is broken since September 11, 2012.
-The latest attempt to fix it yielded 30% of the original transmission.
-Therefore the fiber will remain disabled until better results are reached or the fiber is replaced.
-Data obtained with the missing fiber can be reduced with the patched version of the FLAMES/UVES pipeline.
+This led to a UVES pipeline update (available already in version 5.0.16 and following versions), which reduces the data without issues.
+For an up-to-date list of broken fibres, please check Section 4.6 and .
 Users are invited to discuss with with their USD support astronomer during phase 2 preparation to devise a strategy to cope with the missing fiber.